 Disability evaluation is an official term used by multiple agencies including the American Medical Association, the Department of Defense and the Social Security Administration.
 Currently, none of these agencies in their definitions of disability evaluation either explicitly allow nor prohibit PTs from performing them.

 Supporters of this motion believe that broadening the language associated with this position will ultimately facilitate greater consumer access and service given the broad role PT’s play in disability evaluation and management.
-Some current examples of physical therapists providing disability determination services are: return to work, Para-transit qualifications, disability placard/license plate determination, return to play/sport, worksite accommodations, job duty accommodations, legal compensation, and qualification for insurance or government benefits.
+Some current examples of physical therapists providing disability determination services are: return to work, Para-transit qualifications, disability placard/license plate determination, return to play/sport, worksite accommodations, job duty accommodations, legal compensation, disability benefits and law protection by personal injury law firm in Mobile, AL and qualification for insurance or government benefits.
 Differences certainly exist in the scope and extent of these services across state lines.
 A broader, more inclusive Position Statement on the Physical Therapists role in mobility status certification is a great thing.
 How that position statement ultimately impacts policy and regulation at the state and agency level remains to be seen.
 What do you think?
 Let us hear your opinion and follow us on Facebook here.